switcherapi/switcher-management/src/assets/documentation/libjava.md

 # Environment name.
 Production environment is named as 'default'
 switcher.environment

-# true/false When offline, it will only use a local snapshot file
+# true/false When local, it will only use a local snapshot
-switcher.offline
+switcher.local

 # Folder from where snapshots will be saved/read
 switcher.snapshot.location